mad-lab-fau/carwatch-python/README.md

 [![Google Play](https://img.shields.io/badge/Google%20Play-CARWatch-3DDC84?logo=google-play&logoColor=white)](https://play.google.com/store/apps/details?id=de.fau.cs.mad.carwatch)

-CARWatch is a framework to support **objective** and **low-cost** assessment of cortisol samples, especially, but not limited to, the **cortisol awakening response (CAR)** in real-world, unsupervised environments.
+CARWatch is a framework to support **objective** and **low-cost** assessment of cortisol samples, especially, but not limited to, during the **cortisol awakening response (CAR)** in real-world, unsupervised environments.
-It consists of an [Android app](https://github.com/mad-lab-fau/carwatch-app) that schedules sampling times and tracks them by scanning a barcode on the respective sampling tube as well as of a Python package that provides tools to **set up and prepare** studies and to **process** the log data recorded by the app.
+It consists of an [Android application](https://github.com/mad-lab-fau/carwatch-app) that schedules sampling times and tracks them by scanning a barcode on the respective sampling tube as well as a Python package that provides tools to **configure studies** and **prepare the study materials** and to **process the log data** recorded by the app.

-Preparation steps include generating unique barcodes for saliva sampling tubes and a QR-Code for configuring the smartphone app, all based on your individual study setup.

 ## Features
+In order to use CARWatch, you need to prepare the study materials and configure the app.

-`carwatch` provides a user-friendly command-line interface for the following tasks:
+All these features are provided by `carwatch` which offers a  user-friendly command-line interface for the following tasks:
-1. Setting up a CAR study.
+1. **Setting up a CAR study.**
 This includes:
    * Customizing study properties to your needs
    * Setting up your desired sampling schedule
    * Generating a QR-Code for the [CARWatch app](https://github.com/mad-lab-fau/carwatch-app) to automatically set up the study in the app
-2. Creating printable labels with barcodes for objective sampling time assessment.
+2. **Creating printable labels with barcodes for objective sampling time assessment.**
 This includes:
    * Customizing the numer of saliva samples per day, the number of days, and the number of study participants
    * Adding an optional evening saliva sample
    * Customize barcodes to fit your printable label templates
-3. Analyzing the CARWatch log data.
+3. **Analyzing the CARWatch log data.**
 This includes:
    * Extracting the sampling timestamps from the log data
    * Extracting the self-reported awakening times (if available)